-What behaviours will lead to one day in School Remove?
+What behaviours will lead to one day in the Reset room?
 Examples include:

-- Persistent disruption leading to 8 written warnings for behaviour in a week - Persistent disruption leading to 3 written warnings in one lesson - Serious behaviour in a lesson that requires the attendance of on call staff - Forgetting student planner for a third time in a half term - Failure to comply with a request to hand student planner to a member of staff - Vandalism of student/school property - Persistent truancy - Inappropriate or offensive language in the presence of staff (e.g. swearing in a lesson) - Smoking/vaping - First offence of bullying/abuse of other students - Possession of smoking or vaping materials - Walking out of a lesson without permission - Fighting, if equal blame on both sides
+- Persistent disruption leading to 8 reset codes for behaviour in a week - Persistent disruption leading to 3 reset codes in one lesson - Serious behaviour in a lesson that requires the attendance of on call staff - Forgetting student planner for a third time in a half term - Failure to comply with a request to hand student planner to a member of staff - Vandalism of student/school property - Persistent truancy - Inappropriate or offensive language in the presence of staff (e.g. swearing in a lesson) - Smoking/vaping - First offence of bullying/abuse of other students - Possession of smoking or vaping materials - Walking out of a lesson without permission - Fighting, if equal blame on both sides - Refusal to hand over mobile device